tollwerk/TYPO3-ext-tw_eprivacy/README.md

 * **Lifetime:** Cookie lifetime in seconds.
 * **Expires with session:** If set, the cookie will expire when the browser session ends.
 It's up to the browser to decide on what occasions, like closing the Window, closing a tab etc.
 * **Purpose:** A hopefully easy to understand description of the purpose of this cookie.
+* **Purpose Short Description:** The short description of the purpose.
+Will be used when a content element is not shown due to missing consent.
+See 'For editors' below.

 ## For editors